HaxeFlixel/flixel-ui/README.md

 </button>
 ````

 You can add as many <param> tags as you want.
-When you click this button, it will by default call FlxUI's internal button callback:
+When you click this button, it will by default call FlxUI's internal private button callback:

 ````
 _onClickButton(params:Array<Dynamic>=null):Void